AT&T sued for allegedly inflating DirecTV Now subscriber numbers

 Customers were sometimes charged for a DirectTV Now subscription but were told that they were being charged for another thing.
 There were reportedly even times when customers were told that DirecTV Now was part of a package when they were actually charged an extra monthly fee.

 The investors involved in the lawsuit called the service's "apparent success" a "complete mirage."
 They said the "information provided by multiple former employees of AT&T and its affiliates from across the country collectively confirm a wide-ranging fraud, perpetrated at the highest levels of the company."
-As for AT&T, the company told Bloomberg that it plans "to fight these baseless claims in court."
+As for AT&T, the company told Bloomberg and later confirmed to Engadget that it plans "to fight these baseless claims in court."
 We also reached out to the carrier for more details and will update this post when we hear back.

 Verizon owns Engadget's parent company, Verizon Media.
 Rest assured, Verizon has no control over our coverage.
 Engadget remains editorially independent.